Tel: (559) 243-7280

 Presented by the California Center for International Trade Development at State Center Community College District

 CalAgX+ is an eight-session hybrid export acceleration program developed by the California Center for International Trade Development (CITD) for export-ready California specialty crop companies.
-Cohort 1 focuses on Dried Fruits & Nuts, with a maximum of 15 companies per location (Chico, Modesto, Bakersfield).
+Cohort 1 focuses on Dried Fruits & Nuts, with a maximum of 30 companies.

 The program moves beyond introductory export education.
 It is structured to help companies transition from being export-capable to export-scalable through advanced training in: